-To be an outstanding school in which the unique abilities of our children are recognised and where each and every child achieves his or her full potential through excellent teaching, learning, and the support of the wider community.
-This policy should be read in line with our Equality and Cohesion Policy.
+To be an outstanding school community in which the unique abilities of our children are recognised and where each and every child achieves their full potential through excellent teaching, learning, and the support of the wider community.
+We want the best for our children and are driven to ensure everyone can believe, achieve and succeed.